Chronic myelogenous leukemia (CML)

 The name “chronic” refers to the fact that chronic myelogenous leukaemia progresses more slowly than acute forms of leukaemia.
 In chronic myelogenous leukaemia, the term “myelogenous” (my-uh-LOHJ-uh-nus) refers to the type of cells afflicted by the cancer.

 Chronic myeloid leukaemia and chronic granulocytic leukaemia are other names for chronic myelogenous leukaemia.
-It mostly affects older persons and rather rarely affects youngsters, while it can strike anyone at any age.
+It mostly affects older individuals and rather rarely affects youngsters, while it can strike anyone at any age.

-People with chronic myelogenous leukaemia now have a much better prognosis thanks to advances in treatment.
-After diagnosis, the majority of persons will go into remission and survive for many years.
+People with chronic myelogenous leukemia now have a much better prognosis thanks to advances in treatment.
+After diagnosis, the majority of individuals will go into remission and survive for many years.

 Chronic myelogenous leukaemia (also known as CML or chronic granulocytic leukaemia) is a slow-progressing blood and bone marrow disease that mainly strikes people in their forties or fifties, with children being the exception.